Amplitude-Developer-Docs/amplitude-dev-center/docs/partners/cohort-integration-guide.md

 Amplitude highly suggests giving a clear Failure Reason (Description) and Error Message in case cohort sync fails.
 Clear messages drastically improve your end user's experience and can help deflect support issues and frustration.

-See example below for an example within Amplitude web app that shows what happens when a user syncs a cohort but has the wrong API key.

 !!!example "API Key error"

-    In this example, a user can navigate to the cohort dashboard panel to investigate the errors in more detail after the cohort export to ModuleApps failed.
+    In this example, a user has added the wrong API key.
+The user can navigate to the cohort dashboard panel to investigate the errors in more detail after the cohort export to ModuleApps failed.
 The user is able to quickly understand that the error is due to an API key.

     ![screenshot of the cohort dashboard panel](../assets/images/partners/partner-api-error-example.png)